joetifa2003/weaver/slides/slides.md

 ## Type Coercion

+Weaver is dynamically typed, like the other scripting languages, but it's *strongly typed*.

-Also there is no type coercion, so you must be explicit about the conversion of types, This is a deliberate design decision to avoid mistakes of other languages, like the enfamous javascript examples below.
+There is no type coercion, so you must be explicit about the conversion of types, This is a deliberate design decision to avoid mistakes of other languages, like the enfamous JavaScript examples below.

 ````md magic-move
 ```js